ygemici/osz/docs/howto3-develop.md

 That will include everything else required to access standard C library.
 Although I did everything to keep function call names and arguments from POSIX to ease porting existing software, OS/Z never intened to be and is [not POSIX compatible](https://github.com/bztsrc/osz/blob/master/docs/posix.md).
+OS/Z has it's own interface.

 Applications
 ------------